BLAKE3-team/BLAKE3/c/README.md

 Note above that building `blake3_avx512.c` requires both `-mavx512f` and `-mavx512vl` under GCC and Clang.
 Under MSVC, the single `/arch:AVX512` flag is sufficient.
 The MSVC equivalent of `-mavx2` is `/arch:AVX2`.
-MSVC enables SSE2 and SSE4.1 by defaut, and it doesn't have a corresponding flag.
+MSVC enables SSE2 and SSE4.1 by default, and it doesn't have a corresponding flag.

 If you want to omit SIMD code entirely, you need to explicitly disable